How To – Mobile Installation

 Both of these clamp onto the lip of the boot lid or tailgate.

 They are very similar in design to each other, the major difference being the hatch mount tends to have a greater degree of adjustment.
 This is to take the steeper angles often found on a tailgate into consideration.

 Gutter mounts are available, again these are similar to the boot and hatch mounts, although these are seldom seen as most modern cars no longer have gutters.

 My best option was to use a hatch mount.
-The reasons for my choice were twofold, firstly, the car is a hatchback, secondly and most importantly, I did not want to drill any holes or damage the bodywork.
+The reasons for my choice were twofold, firstly, the car is a hatchback, secondly and most importantly, being a nice new car I did not want to drill any holes or damage the bodywork.

 The coaxial cable is routed upwards to the top edge of the tailgate, some slack has been left to allow opening and closing of the tailgate.